Margaret Helen Waterfield: Origin and Residency

 In 1863, Margaret was born in Shanklin, England and was one of seven children.
 Margaret lived with her mother and sister in Nackington, where she spent most of her time managing the garden and utilizing it as an outdoor studio for her paintings.
 Soon afterward, her talents were recognized and she began exhibiting her work throughout the country before being elected an Institute of Watercolor Artist associate.
 She then traveled extensively around Europe, visiting Italy, Switzerland, Austria, Algeria, and across the Mediterranean.
 When her younger brother, Aubrey Waterfield, married Lina Duff Gordon, Margaret resided in their castle at Aula near Florence, where she painted the Tuscan scenery.
 Nevertheless, Nackington is where she lived for most of her life until 1914, when she became preoccupied with World War I women's activities, resulting in disrepair as the house turned into a military hospital.
 Nackington was demolished soon afterward and the site was redeveloped for housing.
 By 1918, she started hunting for land on which to build her own home and had found it adjacent to Port Lympne with a view of Romney Marsh.
-Margaret moved to Aldersgate Wood at the age of 57 in 1921 and created a garden that would serve as her residence for the remainder of her life.
+Margaret moved to Aldergate Wood at the age of 57 in 1921 and created a garden that would serve as her residence for the remainder of her life.